magipamies/Qgis_plugin/README.md

 You have to put:
- - asdf
- - sadf
+ - City Name
+ - Amenity's value name that you want to generate the layer
- - sadf
+ - Maximum distance
+ - Amenity's value name of facility
- - sdf
+ - Facility name

 ![](icon/formulari2.png)